Guide summary

 Noise canceling is not one feature.
 Plane rumble, office chatter, fan noise, keyboard clicks, and call microphones all stress headphones differently.
 The best pair depends on which noise actually bothers you.

-Use the table first, then read the scenario notes.
-This page is built for a buyer who wants a confident shortlist, not a lecture.
-The right recommendation should answer three questions fast: Does it fit my situation, is the compromise acceptable, and is the current value good enough to consider?
+Use the situation cards and shortlist together.
+This page is built for buyers who want a confident shortlist, not a lecture.
+The right recommendation should answer three questions fast: Does it fit my situation, is the compromise acceptable, and did you verify model year and fit on the listing you plan to use?

 Comparison Table